Mikhail Grabovski: Playing career

 On 23 August 2013, as a free agent following his buy-out, Grabovski signed a one-year, $3 million contract with the Washington Capitals.
 In his first regular season game with the Capitals on 1 October 2013, Grabovski scored a hat-trick in a 6–4 loss to the Chicago Blackhawks.
 Grabovski completed the 2013–14 season with a respectable 35 points in 58 games as the Capitals failed to reach the Stanley Cup playoffs for the first time in seven seasons.

 On 2 July 2014, as a free agent, Grabovski signed a four-year, $20 million contract with the New York Islanders.
 His tenure with the Islanders was largely affected by injury, with a lingering concussion ruling him out for the entirety of the 2016–17 season.
 Grabovski joined the Islanders along with his Maple Leafs linemate and friend Nikolay Kulemin, making it known to teams during free agency that they wanted to sign together.

-On 21 June 2017, the Vegas Golden Knights selected Jean-François Bérubé from the Islanders in the 2017 NHL Expansion Draft.
-Berube was selected with the condition that Grabovski's final year of contract be traded to the Golden Knights along with a first-round pick in the 2017 NHL Entry Draft, a second-round pick in the 2019 NHL Entry Draft and prospect Jake Bischoff.
+On 21 June 2017, the Vegas Golden Knights selected Jean-François Bérubé from the Islanders in the 2017 NHL expansion draft.
+Bérubé was selected with the condition that Grabovski's final year of contract be traded to the Golden Knights along with a first-round pick in the 2017 NHL entry draft, a second-round pick in the 2019 NHL entry draft and prospect Jake Bischoff.
 On 14 September 2017, Grabovski attended his physical for the Vegas Golden Knights with the desire to play for the team.
 However, he did not appear in a single game for the Golden Knights.

 In June 2019, Grabovski announced his retirement, stating "I decided for myself that staying at home is not the best option.
 I need to do something.
 As a player I can no longer participate in games, so I want to try myself as a coach."

 Coaching career

-On June 15, 2019, Grabovski was announced as an assistant coach with HC Dinamo Minsk of the KHL.
+On 15 June 2019, Grabovski was announced as an assistant coach with HC Dinamo Minsk of the KHL.